klakshman318/covid-19-info-app/README.md

 If you're new to contributing to Open Source on Github, this [guide](https://opensource.guide/how-to-contribute/) can help you get started.
 Please check out the [contribution guide](https://github.com/covid19india/covid19india-react/blob/master/CONTRIBUTING.md) for more details on how issues and pull requests work.

-Android and Ios APP - React Native
+Android and IOS App - React Native